 It may be somewhat surprising at first glance that environmental factors do not feature among the top 10 risks named in the World Economic Forum’s 2019 Regional Risks for Doing Business Report.
-On deeper analysis, however, we can see that environmental risks – especially risks related to climate change – are certainly important to business leaders, not only in terms of physical threats in specific regions and countries, but also in the form of economic hazards related to climate change transition.
+On deeper analysis, however, we can see that environmental risks – especially the impact of climate change on business – are certainly important to business leaders, not only in terms of physical threats in specific regions and countries but also in the form of economic hazards related to climate change transition.

 The report is in stark contrast with the WEF Global Risks Report, where environmental risks earn the highest ratings globally.
 In part, this is related to the nature of the respondents to the surveys that underpin the two reports.
 The World Economic Forum’s Global Risks Perceptions Survey, on which the Global Risks Report is based, is driven by the Forum’s global multi-stakeholder network, which has a broader demographic, and includes more young respondents who may naturally be more concerned about long-term risks.
 The Regional Risks for Doing Business Report, on the other hand, reflects the opinions of current business leaders, who are burdened with solving many short- and long-term risks.

-Physical risks of climate change: a clear and present danger
+The physical impact of climate change on business: a clear and present danger

 “Extreme weather events”, “failure of climate change adaptation” and “natural catastrophes” were ranked in the top 10 risks for business leaders in East Asia and the Pacific and North America in the Regional Risks Report.
 This reflects the vulnerabilities of countries in these regions due to water stress, prolonged periods of drought and the increasing risk of devastating wildfires, or the more obvious physical effects of global warming such as tropical storms and flooding.